mattyoung101/tamara/papers/thesis/pages/chapters/method.typ

     caption: [ Demonstration of search continuation for two circuits ] ) <fig:searchcontinuation>

+#pagebreak()

 == Verification <section:verification>
 Due to its potential for use in safety critical sectors like aerospace and defence, comprehensive verification and testing of the TaMaRa flow is extremely important in this thesis.
-// We want to verify to a very high level
-// of accuracy that TaMaRa both works by preventing SEUs to an acceptable standard, and also does not change the
-// underlying behaviour of the circuits it processes.

 TaMaRa is a highly complex project that, during the course of this one year thesis, developed into a substantial and complicated codebase.
 Not only is the TaMaRa algorithm itself complex, but it is also dependent on top of the very complex Yosys codebase.
 In addition, the very process of EDA synthesis is highly non-trivial; in some ways, akin to writing a compiler.
 This means that an extensive verification methodology is required not just as a once-off, but throughout development.

+Verification was performed in four main ways: manual verification using testbenches, formal verification using SAT/SMT solvers, RTL fuzzing and a continuous integration (CI) regression suite that is run continuously.

-To ensure this verification could be achieved, I implemented a regression test suite, which is common in large-scale software projects.
-The regression test script is written in Python, and reads the list of tests to run from a YAML document.
+Regression testing is a common practice in large-scale software projects.
+TaMaRa includes a regression test script written in Python, which reads a list of tests to run from a YAML document.
 This script is capable of running both Yosys script tests as well as formal equivalence checking tests using the `eqy` tool.
 The script also keeps track of prior results and recently failed tests, so that regressions can be easily detected.
 This tool was an essential part of the TaMaRa development process, as it allowed major refactors to be performed without the worry of breaking any prior tests.

-=== Manual verification
+=== Manual verification <sec:manualverification>
 The design and use of RTL testbenches continues to be important when designing FPGA and ASIC projects.
 Likewise, RTL testbenches are very important when designing EDA tools.
 Compared to FPGA/ASIC design, when working on EDA tools, having a representative sample of a large number of projects is the most important